Cardio. Some people love it, others hate it. But if you’re here reading this right now, you’re probably in the latter party.

 Throughout human history, running has frequently been named as the king of cardio.
 But that doesn’t mean you have to run to be healthy!

 Now you know how to lose weight without cardio and have several strategies you can utilize to kickstart your own weight loss journey.

 That said, I would encourage you not to avoid cardio entirely forever.
-It is really beneficial for your heart and overall health!
+It is really beneficial for your heart and overall health and fat loss!
 The key is to find a type of cardio you enjoy, like biking outdoors, swimming, or dancing.

 Start with 10-15 minutes and work your way up.
 One day, you may find you don’t hate it so much anymore.

 But even if you do, at least you know you can achieve a healthy weight without having to spend hours doing cardio.

 Do you have any questions about how to lose weight without cardio that I didn’t cover in this post?
 Ask away in the comments below!

 Yes, you can, but you have to maintain a calorie deficit.
 Also, you can’t spot reduce fat from your belly, you will lose weight from all over your body in layers.